Maribyrnong

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Maribyrnong suburb has a median income of $60,258 and an average income of $82,819.
-This is higher than Greater Melbourne's median income of $57,688 and average income of $75,164.
-By September 2025, estimated incomes would be approximately $65,229 (median) and $89,652 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
-According to the 2021 Census, Maribyrnong's household, family, and personal incomes are at the 71st percentile nationally.
-The predominant income bracket is $1,500 - 2,999, which spans 35.2% of locals (4,868 people), similar to the surrounding region where this cohort represents 32.8%.
-Housing costs consume 15.6% of income, but strong earnings place disposable income at the 67th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Maribyrnong suburb is $60,258 and average income is $82,819.
+This compares to Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth rate of 8.25% from July 2023 to September 2025, estimated median income is approximately $65,229 and average income is around $89,652 as of September 2025.
+According to Australian Bureau of Statistics data from the 2021 Census, incomes in Maribyrnong cluster around the 71st percentile nationally.
+Income brackets indicate that 35.2% of locals (4,868 people) fall within the $1,500 - $2,999 category, similar to the surrounding region at 32.8%.
+Housing costs consume 15.6% of income, leaving disposable income at the 67th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income